dsj976/steel_production_plan/README.md

 This will serve the API at http://localhost:8000/docs.

+## Software stack

+- [SQLAlchemy](https://www.sqlalchemy.org/) - Used to store the steel plant's production plans in a SQLite database.
+- [FastAPI](https://fastapi.tiangolo.com/) - Used to serve the API.

 ## Next steps

 Check out the `api_demo.ipynb` notebook for a demo on how to use the API.